 We meet every second Saturday of the month, from 1.30 onwards.

-We also meet for additional gardening sessions including to improve the street planting locally.
-Join our Garden Team phone list – and we will send you a text message when we are having an extra gardening session.
+We also meet for additional gardening sessions.
+Join our phone list – and we will send you a text message when we are having an extra gardening session.

 We are also on the London-wide ‘Project Dirt’ site as Tradescant’s Retreat Gardening Group .